scrabbletank/farhome-rules/monstroustreasure.md

 **Actions**

-***Anchor.*** *Melee Attack:* 5 AP, 5/1/2/0/0</br>deals 2/1 in bludgeoning damage, adding 0/3 on a critical.
+***Anchor.*** *Melee Attack:* 5 AP, 5/1/2/0/0 - deals 2/1 in bludgeoning damage, adding 0/3 on a critical.

-***Tremor Slam.*** *Melee Attack, Maneuver:* 7 AP, 5/1/2/0/0</br>Hits all creatures within 2 tiles of the Depth Titan that are touching the ground.
+***Tremor Slam.*** *Melee Attack, Maneuver:* 7 AP, 5/1/2/0/0 - Hits all creatures within 2 tiles of the Depth Titan that are touching the ground.
 Creatures make a Stamina save against this attack.
 On fail they take 0/3 in bludgeoning damage, being knocked prone on a critical.

-***Anchor Toss.*** *Ranged Attack, Maneuver:* 5 AP, Range 5, 3/3/2/0/0</br>Throws the anchor at a creature in range.
+***Anchor Toss.*** *Ranged Attack, Maneuver:* 5 AP, Range 5, 3/3/2/0/0 - Throws the anchor at a creature in range.
 The creature makes a Dexterity save, being pulled 3 tiles closer to the Depth Titan and taking 3/2 in bludgeoning damage.
 ___

 ### Goblinoids